-I have two PhDs — one in Philosophy of Mind from York University in Toronto, and another in Philosophy of Signs from the University of Quebec in Montreal (I wrote the Oxford University Press annotated bibliography on semiotics, arguably the least-known branch of philosophy ending in “-ics”).
-I did my post-doctoral work at the University of Helsinki, where I worked on a project called Diagrammatic Mind: Logical and Communicative Aspects of Iconicity.
+I have two PhDs, one in Philosophy of Mind from York University in Toronto and another in Philosophy of Signs from the University of Quebec in Montreal.
+I wrote Oxford University Press’ annotated bibliography on “Semiotics,” which is arguably the least-known branch of philosophy ending in “-ics.”
+I did my Post-Doctoral work at the University of Helsinki, where I collaborated on a philosophical project called Diagrammatic Mind: Logical and Communicative Aspects of Iconicity.
 I am the Founder and Head Coach of the KPU Reason Mapping Team.